davidmegginson/diterator/README.md

 -- | -- | --
 activity | The parent activity. | [Activity](#activity-object)
 narratives | All available translations, keyed by language. | dict of string

+### ContactInfo object

+Represents a set of contact information for an activity, such as name and email.

+Property | Description | Return value
+type | A code for the contact type | A string value from the IATI [Contact Type codelist](https://iatistandard.org/en/iati-standard/203/codelists/contacttype/) organisation | All translations of the contact organisation's name. | [NarrativeText](#narrativetext-object) department | All translations of the contact organisation's name. | [NarrativeText](#narrativetext-object) person\_name | All translations of the contact person's name. | [NarrativeText](#narrativetext-object) job\_title | All translations of the contact person's name. | [NarrativeText](#narrativetext-object) telephone | The contact telephone number. | string email | The contact email address. | string website | The contact organisation's website. | string mailing\_address | All translations of the contact mailing address. | [NarrativeText](#narrativetext-object)

 ### Organisation object